kobble-git/kobble-data-common/content/onboard.md

 :::

 ::: slide
 This model is both simple and powerful.
-It lets you organize your data in an infinite number of ways — you decide what's best for you.
+It lets you organize your data in an infinite number of ways.
+You decide what's best for you.
 :::

 ::: slide